Orange County Shoplifting Defense Attorneys

 "I was caught shoplifting at the South Coast Plaza and police were charging me with grand theft and commercial burglary...Mr.
 Guisti saw to it my charges were reduced and that I just pay a small fine."

 You may wonder why, for example, you're being charged with grand theft for allegedly shoplifting a single piece of clothing and why the person next to you is being charged with petty theft for allegedly shoplifting dozens upon dozens of pieces of clothing.
+This ultimately comes down to the amount of property stolen from the business and its total value, which can influence whether or not you face misdemeanor or felony charges.
+Misdemeanor charges are often significantly lighter in terms of penalties than felonies and are eligible for expungements down the line.
+There are several other factors that can determine what type of charges you are facing, such as whether force was involved or if you had planned on committing a crime before entering the business.

 - Grand Theft- Under Penal Code (PC) 487, grand theft is stealing property valued at more than $950.
 For example, if you shoplifted one single piece of clothing from an exclusive high-end store valued at $995, according to PC 487, you could be charged with grand theft.
 It is a "wobbler" crime, which means you can be facing either misdemeanor or felony charges.

 - Robbery- Robbery is only committed if you use violence, force, or threats to take property and is a strike under California's Three Strikes Laws.
 If you went into a store, took an item, and walked out, you cannot be charged with robbery, since there was no use of violence, force, or threats.
+However, the state of California does have charges for Estes Robbery, which can be filed if you did use force to escape a security guard or employee while shoplifting.
+For example, if you shoved a guard as they attempted to apprehend you, that would elevate this crime to Estes Robbery.

 Maybe you've looked around online and think you could take care of your shoplifting problem by yourself by simply explaining to the Orange County District Attorney or judge your situation and hope for forgiveness.
 Without any sort of legal experience, however, it's nearly impossible to take care of this problem by yourself and you could potentially create more issues.
 When you are facing shoplifting charges, it is imperative you hire an experienced Orange County criminal defense lawyer who understands the laws and court system.